codeclimate/codeclimate-rubocop/config/contents/style/redundant_begin.md

-This cop checks for redundant `begin` blocks.
+Checks for redundant `begin` blocks.

 Currently it checks for code like this: